Home Inspection FAQs: Answers to 19 Common Questions

 5. How much does a home inspection cost on average?

-6. Is the inspection part of my closing costs?
+6. Is it part of my closing costs?

-No. You will have to pay for the inspection when it's performed.
+No. You will likely have to pay for the inspection at the time when it's actually performed.
 It's not part of your closing costs.
-The same goes for any repair costs.

-7. Do you need a home inspection to get a loan?
+7. Do I need a home inspection to get a loan?

 In most cases, you don't need an inspection to get a mortgage loan.
 The lender will require you to have the home appraised, but not inspected.
 It's still wise to have the property inspected, whether it's required or not.